phalpern/WG21-halpern/task_region_proposal-r2.md

 spawned within a task region is automatically joined when the task region ends (i.e., the program waits for it to finish before continuing).

-In the fully-strict model (Cilk and Cilk Plus), every function body is implicitly a task region; a function cannot return until it has joined with all child tasks spawned within it.
-This form of fork-join parallelism provides strong guarantees and makes a program easy to reason about.
-A child task can be written with the assumption that its parent will still be running, just as if it were called synchronously.
-Fully-strict semantics diverge less from serial computation than probably any other parallel semantics while admitting powerful parallelism.
-The `traverse` example above is a fully-strict computation.
+In the fully-strict model (Cilk and Cilk Plus), a task cannot complete until it has joined with all of its immediate child tasks.
+This form of fork-join parallelism provides strong guarantees and make a program easy to reason about.
+The terminally-strict model (X10, Habanero, and OpenMP), relaxes this rule and allows a child task to join with an ancestor rather than with its immediate parent.
+See [Guo2009][] for a description of terminally strict computations.

-In the terminally-strict model (X10, Habanero, and OpenMP), there are no implicit task regions -- a task region is an explicit construct (a `finish` block in X10).
-Terminally-strict languages allow functions to create child tasks and return while those tasks are still running.
-The child task will be joined on completion of the nearest enclosing `finish` (i.e., the `finish` block that has been most recently entered and not yet exited).
-Those sub-tasks are actually children of the nearest enclosing task region, rather than children of the function that spawned it.

-The following variation of the `traverse` example is a terminally-strict computation written in X10.
-(Disclaimer: this code was never compiled with an X10 compiler and is likely to contain errors.)
-Note that, since none of the sub-computations is known to complete until the top-level `finish` completes, none of the intermediate computations can depend on the results of
-child-computations:

-    // DISCLAIMER: Approximate X10 syntax.
-Not verified by compiler. class Tree[T] {
-        ...
-        public static def traverse(n:Node, compute:(v:T) => T)
-        {
-            if (n.left)
-                async { traverse(n.left, compute); }
-            if (n.right)
-                async { traverse(n.right, compute); }

-            n.value = compute(n.value);
-        }

-        public static def do_traverse(n:Node, compute:(v:T) => T)
-        {
-            finish { traverse(n, compute); }
-        }
-    }

-Terminally-strict constructs are easier to render using a library syntax than are fully-strict constructs, since the latter are tied to the linguistic concept of lexical scope.
-In addition, terminally-strict languages are slightly more expressive, allowing a programmer to refactor spawning code into a separate function.
-However, terminally-strict constructs introduce problems as well.

-One problem with terminally-strict constructs is that the structure of the program is altered in a way that makes the code harder to reason about, since a function can effectively return before it is finished (i.e., while sub-tasks are still running).
-This problem is mitigated by the `task_region_handle`, which, when passed from caller to callee, gives both the programmer and the compiler enough information to recognize the callee as special.
+We have elected to specify fully strict semantics because it is easier to implement efficiently and has a longer track record.
+We did retain a feature of terminally-strict languages like X10: the option for a child task to escape from a (synchronously-called) function.
+That is, a called function can spawn child tasks and return without joining with those tasks.
+This (useful) feature is not directly related to parallel strictness because a called function does not create a new task, but it does make the program less structured in two ways: 1) An asynchronous child function cannot reference a variable in it's caller's frame because the caller can return before the child is finished and 2) a function may return to its caller before it has completely finished (i.e., while sub-tasks are still running).
+The dangers of this relaxation of structured function-call semantics are mitigated by the `task_region_handle`, which, when passed from caller to callee, gives both the programmer and the compiler enough information to recognize the call as special.

-Another problem with terminally-strict constructs is that they are hard to implement efficiently, especially in the case of nested tasks.
-In order to support scalable code, spawning a task should be a light-weight operation so that a program can express much more parallelism than a specific implementation might actually manifest.
-However, if multiple tasks can simultaneously spawn using the same `task_region_handle`, then synchronization overhead could become an issue.

-To address the implementation difficulties, we have elected to support "fully-strict semantics with refactoring".
-What this means is that a `task_region_handle` can be passed to a _synchronous_ function call (or captured by synchronously-called lambda function), but not an _asynchronous_ function call.
-Thus the following code would have undefined behavior:
+This design choice means is that a `task_region_handle` can be passed to a _synchronous_ function call (or captured by synchronously-called lambda function), but not to an _asynchronous_ function call.
+Thus the following code would have undefined behavior (which can be diagnosed by a savvy compiler):

     task_region([&](auto& tr) {
         tr.run([&]{ g(tr); }); // Error, tr captured by asynchronous lambda